 In order to determine the value of Marriott points, I collected real-world cash prices and point prices.
-As I’ve done previously in analyses of other hotel loyalty programs, I examined 7 major hotel markets in the U.S. (Chicago, Denver, Houston, Los Angeles, Miami, New York City, and Seattle).
-Within each market, I identified the first three search results with a guest rating of 4.1 or better, and I recorded both cash and award prices for three dates each: a weekday, a weekend, and a holiday weekend.
+As I’ve done previously, I examined a number of major hotel markets in the U.S.: Chicago, Denver, Los Angeles, Hawaii, Las Vegas, Miami Beach, New York City, Orlando, and Seattle.
+Within each market, I identified the first three search results with a guest rating of 4 or better, and I recorded both cash and award prices for three dates each: a weekday, a weekend, and a holiday.

 - Why U.S. only?
 U.S. consumers are known to spend most of their points and miles on domestic travel.
 Since the majority of this blog’s audience resides in the U.S. we opted for a U.S. centric view of point values.

 - Why Guest Ratings?
 The goal wasn’t to find the 3 best Marriott hotels in each market.
-Instead, the goal was to find the 3 Marriott bookable hotels that are most popular.
+Instead, the goal was to find the 3 Marriott bookable hotels that are very popular.
 Which ones are people really likely to book?
-By using a combination of Marriott’s default sorting (by distance) and by picking only highly rated hotels, I think it’s reasonable to assume that many Marriott members would pick these hotels.
+By using a combination of Marriott’s default sorting and by picking only well rated hotels, I think it’s reasonable to assume that many members would pick these hotels.

 - Which specific dates did I use?